Cyprus–Germany relations: Cultural relations

 Interest in the German language continues to grow, as evidenced by enrolment figures at the Goethe Institute and private language schools.
 The attractiveness of Germany as a place to study (low tuition fees, high quality of education and good career opportunities) is increasingly drawing the attention of Cypriot students, scientists and academics.
 In 2011, for example, the Max Planck Society and the Cyprus Institute signed a Memorandum of Understanding that, among other things, will promote research cooperation.

 Many Cypriots from the two communities have studied in Germany, often with scholarships from the German Academic Exchange Service (DAAD), the Alexander von Humboldt Foundation and other foundations.
 A centre for Interdisciplinary Cypriot Studies was established at the University of Münster in May 1997 and DAAD academic teachers have been working at the University of Cyprus since the 2003 winter semester.
 Additional German lecturers at other higher education institutions in the island's north and south are helping to intensify existing academic contacts, foster new ones and arouse interest in studying in Germany.

-The Republic of Cyprus has also made it more attractive for German students to study there.
-In addition to the country's state universities (University of Cyprus in Nicosia and Cyprus University of Technology in Limassol), a number of private higher education institutions also participate in exchange programmes with German and European partner universities.

 In 2004, an agreement on mutual recognition of university degrees (equivalency agreement) was signed.
 This is designed to facilitate Cypriot and German students' admission to German and Cypriot universities and the subsequent recognition of university degrees obtained at these institutions in the respective partner country.